solarwinds/solarwinds-snap-agent-docker/README.md

  APPOPTICS_CUSTOM_TAGS          | Set this to a comma separated K=V list to enable custom tags eg. `NAME=TEST,IS_PRODUCTION=false,VERSION=5`
  SOLARWINDS_TOKEN               | Your SolarWinds token.
 This parameter is required.
  APPOPTICS_TOKEN                | Depreciated.
 Your SolarWinds token.
 This parameter is used as fallback if SOLARWINDS_TOKEN is not present.
  LOGGLY_TOKEN                   | Optional.
 Use this when your Loggly token differs from Your SolarWinds token.
-If set, this will be used for tasks using Loggly Publishers.
+If set, this will be used for tasks using Loggly Publishers (loggly-syslog, loggly-http-bulk, loggly-http).
  PAPERTRAIL_TOKEN               | Optional.
 Use this when your Papertrail token differs from Your SolarWinds token.
-If set, this will be used for tasks using Papertrail Publishers.
+If set, this will be used for tasks using Papertrail Publishers (swi-logs-http, swi-logs-http-bulk).
+ PAPERTAIL_HOST                 | Optional.
+Use this when you intend to use `papertrail-syslog` publisher.
+Change this to your Papertrail host.
+ PAPERTRAIL_PORT                | Optional.
+Use this when you intend to use `papertrail-syslog` publisher.
+Change this to your Papertrail port.
  APPOPTICS_HOSTNAME             | This value overrides the hostname tagged for default host metrics.
 The DaemonSet uses this to override with Node name.
  LOG_LEVEL                      | Expected value: DEBUG, INFO, WARN, ERROR or FATAL.
 Default value is WARN.
  LOG_PATH                       | Set this value to enable SolarWinds Snap Agent logging to file.
 Default logs are printed to stdout for SolarWinds Snap Agent running in Docker container.
 Overriding this option disable reading Snap Agent log using `docker logs`, or `kubectl logs`.